 When you have established a connection, hold the radio with its microphone about 15 cm from your mouth and press the PTT key.
-Pause briefly3, then speak clearly and release the key when you have finished talking.
+Pause briefly, then speak clearly and release the key when you have finished talking.
 Remember to say "Over" when you finish speaking, so that the other party knows that you have finished.
-Similarly, wait for the other party to say "Over" before you begin speaking.
+Similarly, wait for the other party to say "Over" before you press the PTT and begin speaking.

-When you have finished conversing, end the call by pressing the Clear key.
+When you have finished conversing, end the call by pressing the Clear (>>) key.